jrosen48/utk-homepage/content/post/2019-12-14-the-first-rough-draft-of-the-web-based-version-of-data-science-in-education-using-r-is-available.md

 ---
-title: The first, rough draft of the (web-based) version of Data Science in Education Using R is available
+title: The first, rough (rough!) draft of the (web-based) version of Data Science in Education Using R is available
 author: ''
 date: '2019-12-14'